Susette has a Masters degree in Sustainable Development. She leads her local Green Council and writes for The Sustainable Business Review.

 California's officials feel helpless to stop the flow of civilization, although they are doing the best they can to satisfy its needs.
 Expansion continues, most likely out of ignorance, with developers building in slide-prone areas and buyers buying what they built.

-Factors in Choosing a Home
+Factors to Consider When Choosing a Home

 Home buyers who choose to live in disaster-prone areas, like Southern California or New Orleans, usually do so because it's beautiful or because property is cheaper there - until a disaster hits.
 Those who are at all conscious of the trade-off they are making, wisely purchase disaster or flood insurance to back them up, which adds long term costs to the property.